 Still nothing replaces me next to you -Jimmy Buffett

 We are already planning a return trip in September to experience more of the city.
-Stay tuned for a much more in-depth post on Memphis in the future.
+(Check out our return trip, A Big Bite of Memphis, here.)

 In the mean time, please check out the coverage of Memphis from some of the other conference attendees: No Back Home, Betsi’s World, The Petite Adventurer, Flight of the Educator, Chasing Departures, Raulerson Girls Travel, Myles to Travel, Campfires & Concierges, LL World Tour, A Dangerous Business, For Two, Please, Part-Time Traveler, Wolters World, Walking on Travels, Gen X Traveler, Eat Work Travel and Ryan Erwin.